gallenc/solent2Public/session1/README.md

 Before you do anything, you should ensure that you have maven installed correctly and can open a windows command prompt with the correct class path.

-Open a cmd.exe window and try
+Open a cmd.exe window or a powershell and try
 ```
 mvn -version
 javac -version